By David Joel Miller.

 If I told you that an African-American though he could run for president and have a chance of winning in this the 21 century that would sound Grandiose wouldn’t it?
 And if that Black man was a first term Senator from the mid-west – any psychiatrist worth his salt would know right off that this person was Grandiose.

 Thank goodness no one told President Obama those things.
 Or if they did, it is a good thing that he did not listen.
 Whatever your political affiliation, it is clear that President Obama ought not to be diagnosed as Grandiose, not since he won anyway.

 So it is not grandiosity if you are actually able to do something.
 This makes me nervous when I put down that someone is having grandiose delusions.
 How do I know for a fact that they are delusional?
 In my mind, any doubt goes to the client.

 Your religion is delusional mine is doing what God wants.

-In mental health if something occurs to you and most of the other people in your community think this is correct, we do not diagnoses this as a mental illness.
+In mental health, if something occurs to you and most of the other people in your community think this is correct, we do not diagnose this as a mental illness.